ibm-cloud-docs/watson-knowledge-studio/preannotation.md

 ## Pre-annotating documents with the rule-based model
 {: #wks_preannotrule}

+Rules editor will be ending on 30 June 2025.
+See [Release notes](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-release-notes) for more details.
+{: important}

 You can use an existing rule-based model to pre-annotate documents that you add to your corpus.